krgamestudios/krgamestudios.com/public_html/src/errata.md

 An elite class is simply a type of class; it has no meaning at the present time.

+At some points, I use the word "Range" where I actually mean "Reach", such as in the Mana Rat's stat block.
+These two words are synonyms, but I still need to fix this.

 </div>

 # Legal Issues